Capri1545/safe-vault-application/README.md

 # SafeVault Application

 ## Summary
-SafeVault is a web-based application designed to provide secure storage and management of sensitive data.
-The application is built using ASP.NET Core Razor Pages and follows modern web development best practices.
-The solution includes:
+SafeVault is a secure application suite designed to provide web-based and API-based storage and management of sensitive data.
+The solution is built using ASP.NET Core Razor Pages for the web interface, a minimal API project for extensibility, and follows modern web development best practices.
+It includes robust input validation, security-focused unit testing, and administrative tools for management.

 - **SafeVault.Web**: The main web project, responsible for the user interface, input validation, and database logic.
 - **SafeVault.Test**: A unit test project using NUnit to ensure code quality, security, and reliability.
+- **SafeVault.Api**: A minimal API project, ready for secure API development and integration.

 ## Activity 1: Changes and Updates
 - Created the root solution file: `safe-vault-application.sln`.